 HMS Burra located U-97 and dropped three depth charges a few minutes after the U-boat had sunk Marilyse Moller approx 27 miles (43 km) west of Rafah, Palestine.
 (Sources: ADM 199/1273)

 3 Mar 1941

-The boat lost 1 man overboard in the Bay of Biscay.
+A man was lost overboard in the Bay of Biscay.
 [Bootsmaat Artur Mei]

 Related: For more info on such losses see - Men lost from U-boats -